Tikamin557/Ts-Core/docs/ModderGuide_WarpServices.md

 Warp Services are designed for use with Content Patcher and require no C# code.

 Whenever possible, use Warp Providers instead of hardcoded map names or coordinates to improve compatibility with custom maps and other mods.

+Use:

+- `Warp` when you want the **destination of an existing warp**.
+- `MapEntry` when you want the **position where an existing warp is located**.
+- `Building` when you want a position relative to a **building placed on the farm**.

+Warp destinations are resolved at runtime, allowing compatible Content Packs to adapt to map changes without hardcoding coordinates.

 Additional providers and features may be added in future versions of T's Core.